stlab/better-code/better-code/src/chapter-3-errors.md

   (say, file creation fails), the user has a well-formed document; an empty document is not an acceptable result.
 Leaving them with a well-formed document that is subtly changed from its state before the error would be especially bad.
-Recovery means to preserving the effects of actions issued before the last one, so the document appears unchanged.
+“Recovery” in this case means preserving the effects of actions issued before the last one, so the document appears unchanged.

 ### What About Recovery From Bugs?

-We've just seen examples of recovery from an input error and of a failure.
+We've just seen examples of recovery from two kinds of runtime error.
 What would it mean to recover from a bug?
 It's not entirely clear.

 First, the bug needs to be detected, and that is not assured.
 As we saw in the previous chapter, not all precondition violations are detectable.
-Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, truly detecting bugs involves analyzing the program.
+Also, it's important to admit that when a precondition check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, truly detecting bugs involves analyzing the program.
 Instead, a runtime check detects a *downstream effect* that the bug has had on *data*.
-When we observe that a precondition has been violated, we know something invalid occurred, but we don't necessarily know exactly where, how, or the full extent of the damaged data.
+When we observe that a precondition has been violated, we know there is invalid code, but we don't know exactly where it is, nor can we be sure of the full extent of damaged data.

 So can we “sally forth unscathed?”
 The problem is that we can't know.
 Since we don't know where the bug is, the downstream effects of